 If you fail to file or pay the full amount of sales tax due by the due date, a penalty of 6% per month is added to the tax owed.
-The maximum penalty is 30%; the minimum penalty is $10.
+The maximum penalty is 30%.
+The minimum penalty is $10.
 The minimum penalty applies to late returns even if there is no tax owed.

 Interest is added at the federal underpayment rate plus 2% and accrues on the tax until paid.

+In many cases, in order to sell, lease, or rent tangible personal property without charging sales tax, a seller must obtain a certificate of exemption from the buyer.
 The sales-for-resale exemption prevents tax from being charged multiple times on the same item.
-The sales tax is intended to be applied to the final sale to the consumer at retail; therefore, this exemption prevents the tax being applied on goods as they are distributed before being sold at retail.
+The sales tax should be applied on the final retail sale to the consumer.
+The exemption prevents the tax being applied on goods as they are distributed before being sold at retail.

 A dealer who makes a sale without charging applicable sales tax must retain a copy of the exemption certificate on file to substantiate the sale was tax exempt under the law.